 An occupational therapist (OT) can look at what you do in a day and develop a program to help lessen your symptoms and improve your function.
 An OT can do a home or workplace assessment to identify ways to protect your joints and can recommend tools and aids to help you conserve energy and improve your independence.
 Examples include use of a cane and raised seats to decrease stress on your hip and knee joints; use of wide gripped tools and utensils to decrease stress on your hand joints; or the use of shoehorns or buttonhooks to help with dressing.
 OTs can also recommend foot orthotics, knee braces and hand splints.

-Other therapies often used to help manage OA symptoms include:
+Other therapies often used to help manage osteoarthritis symptoms include:

-Acupuncture, a traditional Chinese therapy, involves pricking the skin or tissues with needles to alleviate pain and treat various physical and mental health conditions.
+Acupuncture is a traditional Chinese therapy that is said to help restore the body’s energy flow (Qi) by inserting thin needles into areas of the body that follow energy lines, known as meridians.
+Acupuncture is sometimes used to alleviate pain and treat various physical and mental health conditions.
 Acupuncture has been shown to yield anti-inflammatory effects and regulation of immune system function.
-However, research studies have limitations with sample size, effect size, and control variables.
-Because of its low risk of harm, acupuncture is conditionally recommended.
-Acupuncture combined with standard arthritis medication strategies may be beneficial in reducing pain and improving quality of life.
+However, there is limited research evidence regarding its impact on arthritis symptoms.
+Because of its low risk of harm, acupuncture combined with standard arthritis medication strategies may be beneficial in reducing pain and improving quality of life.

-Massage of muscles and other soft tissues, by a registered massage therapist, may help provide short-term relief of stiffness and pain.
+Massage of muscles and other soft tissues by a registered massage therapist, may help provide short-term relief of stiffness and pain.
 Other potential benefits include a reduction in stress and anxiety as well as improved mobility and overall function of the joints.
-However, evidence of massage therapy’s efficacy in managing arthritis symptoms is insufficient.
-Many studies do not have sufficient numbers of test subjects and show a high risk of bias.
-Because of this, massage therapy does have a medium level of recommendation as an arthritis pain management approach.
+However, there currently isn’t enough research evidence to suggest massage should be recommended for everyone managing osteoarthritis symptoms.
 Always consult your family doctor or rheumatologist to see if massage therapy is safe and appropriate for your form of arthritis.

 Inform your healthcare provider of any complementary and alternative therapies you are taking, receiving or would like to try.
-Your healthcare provider can offer valuable advice about these treatments, especially how they may affect other medications and treatments.
-It’s important to note that treatments such as physiotherapy, occupational therapy, acupuncture and massage are often not covered under government health plans.
-Some benefits and private health insurance plans will cover a portion of the cost of these therapies up to an annual limit.
-There may be organizations in your area that offer services at a reduced cost or that are covered by a funding program for eligible individuals.
+Your health-care provider can offer valuable advice about these treatments, especially how they may affect other medications and treatments.

 Your care plan should involve education about osteoarthritis, lifestyle changes such as increasing physical activity, eating healthier, weight-loss, and doing therapeutic exercises.”

 Medications for osteoarthritis focus on helping to manage pain and improve joint function.
 For mild symptoms that come and go, you may benefit from using medication as needed.
 For stronger symptoms, you may require regular use of medication.
-The optimal treatment is what is best in each individual case – so speak with your doctor and/or pharmacist about what kind of medications are most appropriate for you.
+The best treatment is what works for you – so speak with your doctor and/or pharmacist about what kind of medications are most appropriate for you.

-Medications that may help relieve pain in osteoarthritis come in topical forms (e.g. creams or rubs), pill forms, oils, and injections.
-Common medications used in OA are described below:
+Medications that may help relieve pain from osteoarthritis come in topical forms (e.g., creams or rubs), pill forms, oils, and injections.
+Common medications used in osteoarthritis are described below:

 Surgery for osteoarthritis

-When OA becomes severe and other therapies are not working, surgery may be considered.
-The most common surgical procedures for OA include hip and knee replacements.
+When osteoarthritis becomes severe and other therapies are not working, surgery may be considered.
+The most common surgical procedures for osteoarthritis include hip and knee replacements, but other joints may be partially or fully replaced surgically as well.

 Joint replacement surgery can be performed at any age, but is usually reserved for patients with advanced arthritis.
 The decision to undergo surgery depends on the amount of pain and disability your arthritis is causing, as well as the risks and benefits of surgery.
+Surgery may not be helpful for patients who only have mild arthritis, even if they have significant pain.
 This should be discussed further with your doctor.

 This osteoarthritis resource was reviewed in February 2021 with expert advice from: